 Figure 12-1 - S-102 Discovery Metadata

 Figure 12-1 shows the S102_DiscoveryMetadataBlock.
-It has two subtypes S102_DS_DiscoveryMetadata and S102_Tile_DiscoveryMetadata.
-The only difference is that the resourceScope is set to "dataset" for the whole data set and "tile" for a tile.
-These two classes implement the metadata classes from ISO 19115.
+It has a subtypeS102_DS_DiscoveryMetadata.
+This implements the metadata classes from ISO 19115.
 First implementation classes have been developed corresponding to each of the ISO 19115 classes that have been referenced in which only the applicable attributes have been included.
-The classes S102_DS_DiscoveryMetadata and S102_Tile_DiscoveryMetadata inherit their attributes from these S-102 specific implementation classes.
-In addition, an additional componenS102_DataIdentification has been added.
+The class S102_DS_DiscoveryMetadata inherits attributes from S-102 specific implementation classes.
+In addition, an additional component S102_DataIdentification has been added.

 This model provides the minimum amount of metadata for a Bathymetry Surface data product.
 Any of the additional optional metadata elements from the source ISO 19115 metadata standard can also be included.